CSD Homomorphisms Between Phylogenetic Networks: Successively Cluster-Distinct Networks

+It follows that $g$ and $h$ are inverses of each other and hence isomorphisms of the networks . \end{proof}

-Consider the network $N$ in Figure 1.
-Then $ClDis(N)$ is the tree $N'$ shown in Figure 1.
+For an example, consider the network $N$ in Figure 1.
+Then $ClDis(N)$ is the tree $N'$ shown in Figure 1, and $f$ is the natural projection.
 The image in $N'$ of each vertex in $N$ under the corresponding digraph map $\phi$ is indicated by the label of each vertex of $N$ in Figure 1.
 In general, however, $ClDis(N)$ need not be a tree.

-The author believes that, when one is trying to reconstruct a network $N$ from data, it is reasonable to try to reconstruct $ClDis(N)$ instead.
-The reason is that a great many properties of $N$ are shared with $ClDis(N)$.
-Corollary 5.4 suggests that one might as well assume that $N$ is already cluster-distinct.
-For a nontrivial example, in \cite{dre10} a cluster $C$ is called a \emph{tight} cluster of $N$ provided that $C$ is nonempty and whenever there is an undirected path from $c \in C$ to $d \in X-C$, then there exists a vertex $w$ on the path such that $cl(w) = C$.
-It is easy to show that a cluster $C$ is a tight cluster of $N$ if and only if it is a tight cluster of $ClDis(N)$.

 There are several interesting variants of Algorithm Cluster-Distinct.
 One variant modifies step (2) so as never to identify a leaf with a parent having the same cluster.
 Thus we replace (2) by ($2'$) as follows:\\ ($2'$) Repeat recursively the following if any such step can be performed: Given $S_i$, suppose distinct $B_1$ and $B_2$ in $S_i$ satisfy that $u_1 \in B_1$, $u_2 \in B_2$ $(u_1,u_2)$ is an arc of $N$, $cl(u_1,N) = cl(u_2,N)$, and $u_2$ is not a leaf of $N$.
 Then $S_{i+1} := (S_i -\{B_1, B_2\} ) \cup \{B_1 \cup B_2\}$.